 But here’s the thing: They’re lying.
 Or should we say intentionally omitting really damn important information?

-Here’s the big dirty secret that the introducer world doesn’t want you to know: if you don’t deposit the required amount within a certain number of months (varies by bank), the bank will just close your account.
+Here’s the big dirty secret that the introducer world doesn’t want you to know: if you don’t deposit the required amount within a certain number of months (varies by bank), the bank will just close your bank account.

 And, POOF.
 Just like that, your Liechtenstein bank account is gone.
-And, so is the €1000 you paid to that service provider, the money you spent on flights to Liechtenstein to open the account, and the fees you already paid to the bank.
+And, so is the €1000 you paid to that service provider, the money you spent on flights to Liechtenstein to open the bank account, and the fees you already paid to the bank.
 All gone.